5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Great Britain

-From 1896 the United Kingdom maintained two Ordnance entities.
+Beginning in 1896, the United Kingdom maintained two distinct Ordnance entities:

-• The Army Ordnance Corps, Comprising of other ranks.
+The Army Ordnance Corps, which comprised other ranks.

 The Army Ordnance Department and Corps were combined in 1918 to form the ‘Royal Army Ordnance Corps,’ remaining in existence until 1993 when it was disestablished to form the ‘Royal Logistic Corps‘.